patrickm02L/urban-thinkers-timeline/README.md

 =======================
 ###Objective of the project

-* Learn the basic understading of javascript
+* Learn the basic understanding of javascript
 * Visualize Data
 * Create a Resource for Urbanists